Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Fiji Day 1: Arrive in Nadi

-Fiji’s biggest international airport is Nadi so that’s probably where you’ll be flying into.
-To be honest, there isn’t much point hanging around here.
+There isn’t much point hanging around here as there’s not a lot to do.
 You’re better off heading to your resort or hotel to relax after your journey.

 My favourite place to stay is Bamboo Backpackers a budget-friendly hostel (although it does have private rooms) by the beach.